needlestack/gmc64/README.md

 Do you have your original work on a disk? gmc64 reads `.d64` disk images and all GameMaker file formats.
-Drag and drop a disk or use the built-in file browser. gmc64 can save files back to disk as well, and you can even import them back to the original GameMaker.
+Drag and drop a disk or use the built-in file browser.

-Drop your `.d64` on to gmc64, pick your program, click run.
-It just plays.

 Then you can open the editor, add a sprite, change the music, and save it back to the disk image.
-You can even export your creations as a single self-contained HTML file that you can post online and embed anywhere.
-Send your game to a friend the way you wish you could in 1985.
+You can even export your creations as a single self-contained HTML file that you can post online.

+gmc64 can save files back to `.d64` images as well, and you can even import them back to the original GameMaker.

 ## If you're new to GameMaker

 GameMaker was a game-creation tool for the Commodore 64 created by Garry Kitchen and published by Activision in 1985.
 It let users build real, runnable C64 games without learning assembly or having to hand code graphics and sounds.
-An early graphical development environment, you drew sprites and backgrounds, composed music, recorded sound effects, and wrote game logic from a list of plain-English instructions.
+An early graphical IDE, you drew sprites and backgrounds, composed music, recorded sound effects, and wrote game logic from a list of simple instructions.

 ```
 sprite 1 is player